 Good to know

-BMX bike headsets are the all-important piece that connects the fork to the bike frame and allows the handlebars to spin.
+A BMX bike headset is the all-important piece that connects the fork to the bike frame and allows the handlebar to spin.
 The BMX headset bearings make up the main pieces, but parts can vary depending on what BMX headset type you go for.
 Integrated headsets are the most common type these days, but there are also many good non-integrated headsets available.

 The standard size of the BMX headset is 1 ⅛ inches.
 This measurement should match the diameter of the fork steerer tube.
-Some models come in a bigger size of 1 ⅛ - 1 ½ inches, and there are race BMX bikes and youth BMX bikes with a smaller headset tube of 1 inch.
+Some models come in a tapered option combining 1⅛ and 1½ inches caps, and there are race BMX bikes and youth BMX bikes with a smaller headset tube of 1 inch.

-Other common parts are BMX headset spacers that can alter the stack height and C rings that help centre the fork in the headtube.
+Other common parts are the BMX headset spacers that can alter the stack height, and the C rings that help centre the fork in the headtube.

 BMX Integrated Headsets VS Non-Integrated Headsets

-Integrated headsets have become the popular choice for many freestyle BMX riders.
-They are given this name because the sealed bearing rings are positioned in an integrated bearing holder that is built into the frame.
+Integrated headsets have become the popular choice for both race and freestyle BMX riders.
+They are given this name because the sealed bearings are placed directly into the headtube of the frame.
 This headset type is very simple to install and has a nice clean look to it.

-Non-integrated headsets, also known as standard headsets, have cups that are pressed into the headtube.
-The bearings are positioned over the frame and not integrated into it.
-This type of headset normally has unsealed bearings, so there is less friction created when the handlebars spin.
+Non-integrated headsets, also known as standard headsets, have separate cups that are pressed into the headtube to carry the bearings.
+This type of headset normally has unsealed bearings, so there is less friction created when the handlebar spins.